 Drivers who become angry or frustrated while behind the wheel create a dangerous situation for others.
 If you notice a driver who has road rage, allow them to pass and refrain from speaking to them.
 A few angry word exchanges may eventually turn into a fatal car crash.

 An abrupt lane change can cause a driver to crash into another car and prompt a fatal incident.
 If you see a driver who is changing lanes constantly and aggressively, try to distance yourself from them as much as possible.

 In addition to erratic lane changes, the inability to stay in the right lane may contribute to a fatal car crash.
 If a driver swerves out of their path, they may cause a head-on collision that results in fatalities.

 Driving on the Incorrect Side

 Unfortunately, drivers who are impaired or confused often drive on the wrong side of the road.
 This is a continuous concern, and a significant cause of fatal car crashes in the state of Illinois.

 When drivers ignore the speed limit, they may cause a fatal crash because it can inhibit their perception and reaction time as well as their braking capability.
 If you are driving near a speeding driver, you should try to maintain distance.

 If you’ve lost a family member in a fatal car crash in Illinois, contact our experienced Chicago fatal lawyers as soon as possible.
+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 We may be able to file a wrongful death claim on your behalf so that you may be able to obtain compensation for medical bills, lost wages, loss of companionship, funeral costs, and more.
 Reach out to our legal team at Staver Accident Injury Lawyers, P.C. at for a free consultation.